wohshon/wohshon.github.io/_posts/2020-11-04-infinispan-springboot-client.markdown

 Back to today's topic, the little utility springboot program basically uses [Hot Rod](https://infinispan.org/docs/dev/titles/hotrod_java/hotrod_java.html) to communicate with a infinispan cluster; and it exposes a suite of REST based API for end users to invoke the CRUD operations.
 Hot Rod is a binary based TCP protocol, that promised better performance and provides client side functionalities like loadbalancing and failover etc.

-We will focus on the connectivity as an **external** client (outside of openshift), and will discuss some of the gotchas and differences in a OCP deployment in terms of the Hot Rod connectivity as well.
+We will focus on the connectivity as an **external** client (outside of openshift), and will discuss some of the gotchas and differences in a OCP deployment in terms of the Hot Rod connectivity.

 The repo of the client is [here](https://github.com/wohshon/application-clients/tree/master/rhdg-springboot).
 The README file should be able to get you going.